If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 For obvious reasons, you want to include your contact information in your Terms and Conditions so your readers know how to reach you.

-This can be your support email and business address.
+This can be your support email and business address for dispute resolution, customer questions, or anything else.

-If you have a physical location for your business, then you’d list that address.
-At the bare minimum, list your email address.
+If you have a physical location for your business, then you’d list that relevant information and address.
+At the bare minimum, list your email address and website information.

 2. Privacy Policy